Oliver Stevens

-Oliver Stevens (1825–1905) was an American attorney and politician who served as District Attorney of Suffolk County, Massachusetts from 1875 to 1905 and as president of the Boston Common Council in 1856 and 1857.
+Oliver Stevens (1825–1905) was an American attorney and politician who served as District Attorney of Suffolk County, Massachusetts, from 1875 to 1905 and as president of the Boston Common Council in 1856 and 1857.

 Early life

-Stevens was born on June 22, 1825, in North Andover, Massachusetts to Isaac Stevens and Hannah Stevens (née Cummings).
+Stevens was born on June 22, 1825, in North Andover, Massachusetts, to Isaac Stevens and Hannah Stevens (née Cummings).
 He was a member of one of North Andover's founding families.
-His older brother, Isaac Stevens, was the first Governor of Washington Territory and a Union Army General who was killed during the battle of Battle of Chantilly.
+His older brother, Isaac Stevens, was the first Governor of Washington Territory and a Union Army General who was killed during the Battle of Chantilly.
 Stevens grew up on the family farm, which supplied dairy to be sold in Lawrence, Massachusetts.

 Stevens prepared for college at the North Yarmouth Academy and graduated from Bowdoin College in 1848.
 He studied law at Harvard Law School and in the office of H. H. Fuller.
 He was admitted to the bar in 1850.

 Personal life

 Stevens moved to Boston in 1850, but continued to utilize his family home in North Andover as a summer home.
 Stevens was a Unitarian and attended the church of Edward Everett Hale.
 In 1854, he married a cousin, Catherine Stevens of Andover, Massachusetts.
 They had no children.
 On September 2, 1895, Stevens and his wife were severely injured when they were ejected from their carriage.
 Stevens fractured several of his ribs, and Catherine Stevens broke two bones in her right leg and suffered injuries to her hip and chest.